Suffragist, abolitionist, devoted daughter, wife, mother; and property owner.

 In 1872 Sydna is 57 years old.
 She owns the home on Johnson Street and a property on Broad Street.
 Three months after Abner’s death Sydna decides to sell both properties.
 She purchases a home of her own and continues to live within the Black community and take strength from her connections in the church.

 We know that for some of these Black women their thoughtfulness and kindness went beyond the Black community, supporting and contributing to organizations such as The British Columbia Protestant Orphan’s Home.
-In 1881 Sydna is listed in the census, age 59?, widowed and living in the Johnson Street Ward.
-Listed at the same residence is Rachael Hounslow, age 43 and Rachael’s son Herbert, age 14.
+In 1881 Sydna is listed in the census, widowed and living in the Johnson Street Ward.
+Listed at the same residence is Rachael Hounslow, who worked as a laundress, age 43 and Rachael’s son Herbert, age 14.

-On May 11, 1889 Sydna Francis passes away.
+On May 11, 1889, Sydna Francis passes away.
 Colonist 1889-05-14 pg.
 4. “The funeral of the late Mrs. Sydna E.R.
-Francis took place yesterday afternoon from her late residence, corner of Fisgard and Quadra Street, many friends of the deceased being in attendance.
-The pall-bearers were: Messrs.
-Peter Lester, M.F.
+Francis took place yesterday afternoon from her late residence, corner of Fisgard and Quadra Street, many friends of the deceased being in attendance.”
+The pallbearers were Peter Lester, M.F.
 Bailey, T.W.
 Pierre, T.J.
 Partridge, Herbert Hounslow and S. Whitley.
-The deceased leaves her property to the Presbyterian Church, with Rev. P. MacLeod as executor.
-A sum of $100 is bequeathed to Mrs. Hounslow.
-There is a mortgage of $800 on the property.
-Sydna is buried at Ross Bay Cemetery in plot H-80-E-19.
+Sydna left her property to the Presbyterian Church and bequeathed a sum of $100 to Mrs. Hounslow.

 In this short video the current owners tell us about the construction of the original house, including gas lighting!; and the restoration project.

 – Colored National Labor Union Convention in Washington, DC.
 February 1869.
-Sketch by Theodore Russel Davis (1840–1894) a 19th-century American artist, who made numerous eye-witness drawings of significant military and political events during the American Civil War and its aftermath.
-Public Domain.
+Sketch by Theodore Russell Davis (1840-1894) a 19th century American artist who made numerous eye-witness drawings.
+Public Domain

-– Home at Johnson and Vancouver street circa 1872; built by Sydna and Abner Francis circa 1862: Courtesy of Davyd McMinn and Linda Carlson, current owners.
+– Dandridge Home at Johnson and Vancouver Street circa 1872; built by Sydna and Abner Francis circa 1862: Courtesy of Davyd McMinn and Linda Carlson, current owners.

-– Charlotte Dandridge grave marker at Pioneer Square, BC Black History Awareness Society Collection, Photographer: Tracy Guinchard
+– Charlotte Dandridge grave marker at Pioneer Square, ©BC Black History Awareness Society, Photographer: Tracy Guinchard

-– Abner Hunt Francis grave marker at Pioneer Square, BC Black History Awareness Society Collection, Photographer: Tracy Guinchard
+– Abner Hunt Francis grave marker at Pioneer Square, ©BC Black History Awareness Society, Photographer: Tracy Guinchard

-– Dandridge House (2021), BC Black History Awareness Society Collection, Photographer: Tracy Guinchard
+– Dandridge House (2021), ©BC Black History Awareness Society, Photographer: Tracy Guinchard

--Dandridge House Plaque, BC Black History Awareness Society Collection, Photographer: Tracy Guinchard
+-Dandridge House Plaque, ©BC Black History Awareness Society, Photographer: Tracy Guinchard

 – City of Victoria Archives